nodejs/node-addon-api/doc/basic_types.md

 - `[in] env` - The environment in which to create the array.
 - `[in] value` - The primitive to wrap.

-Returns a Name created from the JavaScript primitive.
+Returns a `Napi::Name` created from the JavaScript primitive.

 Note:
 The value is not coerced to a string.